 Figure 6.3.3-1: service continuity upon slice change

-0. NG-RAN nodes have been configured with slice re-mapping of slice 10 to 11 due to any cause.

-1. AMF has sent the UE Allowed NSSAI to the serving NG-RAN node and the UE per existing procedures.
+1. AMF has sent the UE Allowed NSSAI to the serving NG-RAN node as part of the registration and the UE per existing procedures.
+The UE had indicated to the AMF it supports this new feature in the registration request.

-2. UE has ongoing PDU session 1 of slice 10 for which SSC mode 3 has been selected.
+2. UE has ongoing PDU session 1 of slice 10 where the SMF has indicated to the AMF is support this SSC mode 3 like type of behaviour across slices.